 Can I take a practice putt in disc golf?

-Yes, you can take a practice putt in disc golf, but you will be assessed a penalty shot that counts on your score for that hole.
+This is controversial and the recommendation is not to take a practice throw even if your card agrees it is allowed.
+The rules may be interpreted in a manner that you can take a practice putt in disc golf, but you would be assessed a penalty shot that counts on your score for that hole.
 Be careful because the PDGA defines a practice shot as any throw that is not made as an attempt to change your lie (with a couple exceptions).
-This usually applies as a penalty when a player misses a putt and tosses another disc at the basket out of frustration, so it could be controversial for you to declare in advance that you don’t intend a throw from your lie to count.
-Anyway, taking a penatly for a practice throw would usually be ridiculous so it’s probably best not to bother.
+This usually applies as a penalty when a player misses a putt and tosses another disc at the basket out of frustration, so it would be controversial for you to declare in advance that you don’t intend a throw from your lie to count.
+Also, you would need to ensure that you sill manage your actual putt within the time limit allowed for your throw.
+Anyway, taking a penatly for a practice throw would usually be ridiculous so it’s best not to bother.

 Can I putt from my knees in disc golf?